BITSapienza/Bio-Server/README.md

 - Bio-Server is a backend platform written in Golang and based on Fantastic Coffee platform.
 Is intended for research and consultation only and contains a custom structure for a Web and Software Application project.
 The difference between our project and the original platform is the differentiation of Front-end (accessible at https://github.com/BITSapienza/Vulgaris-Platform) and Back-end for modular approach of development.

 # Requirements
 - Despite being a module in its own right, the focus of this backend is to run aside Vulgaris Platform and MongoDB.
 Please visit homepage for further informations.
 A docker-file is provided to run a standalone backend in semi-automatic mode, avoiding compatibility and installation issues.
 If running docker is not desired, golang is needed to be installed in host operating system for running and debugging.
-Go vendoring is used in this project [Go Vendoring](https://go.dev/ref/mod#vendoring).
+[Go Vendoring](https://go.dev/ref/mod#vendoring) is used in this project .

 ## Project structure
 * `cmd/` contains all executables; Go programs here do "executable-stuff", like reading options from the CLI/env, etc.